Netflix/dgs/docs/spring-graphql-integration.md

 Besides the features and changes listed in this section, everything else should continue to work as expected.

 ### DGS Configuration with Spring GraphQL
 There is some overlap between configuration properties for DGS and Spring-GraphQL.
 Where properties overlap, we use the DGS property for the best backward compatibility.
-The following list is the overlapping properties.
+The following is the list of overlapping properties:

 | *DGS property* | *Spring-GraphQL property* | *What to use* |
 |----|----| ----- |